WeblateOrg/weblate/docs/vcs.rst

 .. hint::

-   On a Hosted Weblate, this is pre-cofigured for most of the public sites, please see :ref:`hosted-push`.
+   On a Hosted Weblate, this is pre-configured for most of the public sites, please see :ref:`hosted-push`.

 .. _ssh-repos: